 But the profitability of the company has come down.
 From the perspective of profitability measure, this looks like a dip in performance.
 But is this so?

-There has been an impact on profitability due to a shift in product mix.
+There has been an impact on profitability due to a shift in the product mix.
 The percentage of high-throughput (high T) product from total sales has decreased dramatically from 50% of the total sales to just 33%.

 In the future, further growth is expected from product B, as the market share is low, and the market for product B is also growing.
-On the other hand, the market for high-value product is not growing as much.
+On the other hand, the market for high-value products is not growing as much.
 (At times, a low price point product, with low T margin, becomes a growth driver in emerging markets.)

 If the growth from low T product is significantly higher than that from high T product, then in future, the percentage contribution of the high T product will reduce further, decreasing the overall profitability of the company.

 Should one be concerned about this situation?
-If, traditionally, a company has been operating in high-profitability percentage, there occurs a paradigm shift for managers, when low T products drive the overall growth pattern of the company.
+If, traditionally, a company has been operating at a high-profitability percentage, there occurs a paradigm shift for managers, when low T products drive the overall growth pattern of the company.
 The paradigm shift takes place from being a predominant ‘high margin–low volume’ player to becoming a predominant ‘high volume–low margin’ player.

 Evaluating performance by comparing the past can become an issue when the company is also going through a paradigm shift in business mix.
 A drop in profitability can be construed as a problem when the past is compared with the present.

-When the drop in profitability becomes an issue, one of the actions that such organizations take includes evaluating the product portfolio to enhance profitability.
+When the drop in profitability becomes an issue, one of the actions that organizations take includes evaluating the product portfolio to enhance profitability.
 A typical method to carry out the analysis is by allocating all fixed expenses to the product.
 In such a situation, even a low T product may start showing a negative margin after the allocations.

 Faced with a product of high volumes, and a negative margin (after allocations), it may appear that pruning the product will actually add to the bottom-line of the company.
 If one decides to prune the volumes of low T product to improve the profitability of the company, then it can be useful only when capacity is shared across two products and the capacity is a constraint.
 (The limitation in capacity can be in sales efforts or production capacity).
 In such a situation, it makes sense to cut back the low T product and use the limited capacity (sales or production) for high T products.
 This should be done till one elevates the limitation in constraint capacity (either sales efforts or production).
-The end result will be improved profits and profitability.
+The result will be improved profits and profitability.

-In the example, even when the sales of high T product have not increased, the total T of the company has grown.
+In the example, even when the sales of the high T product have not increased, the total T of the company has grown.
 And it has grown by 16%.
 At the same time, the growth of OE has been 6%.
 This means that from a marginal increase in OE, the company has been able to increase the money entering the system (throughput) at 16%.
 The company has been able to ‘sweat’ its assets to deliver proportionately higher throughput, and hence higher profits for the company.
 It has been more productive than in the previous year.

-The real measure of operational productivity of a company is not PBDIT%, but the ratio of throughput/total operating expenses (T/OE).
+The real measure of operational productivity of a company is not PBDIT%, but the ratio of throughput/ total operating expenses (T/OE).
 In the example, the T/OE ratio of the company has grown from 2 to 2.2 even when profitability has decreased.
 As long as total throughput of the company is growing much faster than growth of OE, the company is on the track of ever-improving productivity, and hence, moving toward becoming an ever-flourishing company.

 From inventory turns to norm turns